-The Bachelor of Science in Building Performance program provides rigorous upper division coursework and learning experiences which lead to a baccalaureate degree and A/E/C career preparation.
-Although the College of the Canyons Associate of Science in Architectural Drafting and Technology degree provides excellent preparation for the BSBP program, it is not required for admission and commensurate coursework completed at other community colleges or universities will be considered for admission.
-Likewise, an applicant's comprehension and skills demonstrated in their portfolio, beyond academic coursework completed, is an important factor in admission decisions since applicants may have developed skillsets through workplace and/or industry experience.
+The Bachelor of Science in Building Performance program provides upper division coursework and learning experiences which lead to a baccalaureate degree and A/E/C career preparation.
+Although the College of the Canyons Associate of Science in Architectural Drafting and Technology degree provides excellent preparation for the BSBP program, it is not required for admission and commensurate coursework completed at other community colleges/universities will be considered.
+Likewise, the skills and comprehension demonstrated in an applicant's portfolio, beyond academic coursework completed, is an important factor in admission decisions since applicants may have developed skillsets through workplace and/or industry experience.
 The BSBP program has been designed as a cohort model so that each group of admitted students matriculates through the program together and graduates as a unified class.
 As such, BSBP students are required to commit to enrolling as a full-time student in the program (12 units per semester, minimum) for a total of 4 semesters.